brevans/ood-conf/ood_root/var/www/ood/apps/bin/README.md

-## What Is It
+## What is it

-The executables in this directory will automatically generate the module versions used for the OOD APPs.
+The executables in this directory will automatically generate the module version list used for OOD APPs.

 ## How to Use